Shiloh, Montgomery County, Ohio

 Shiloh is a census-designated place (CDP) in Harrison Township in Montgomery County, Ohio, United States.
 As of the 2020 census it had a population of 10,952.
 It is located directly north of the city of Dayton and is part of the Dayton Metropolitan Statistical Area.

 The community took its name from the Shiloh Church which was established "in an early day".

+The area was hit by a catastrophic EF4 tornado on May 27, 2019.

 Geography

 Shiloh is in northeastern Montgomery County, in the northwest part of Harrison Township.
 It is bordered to the east and south by the city of Dayton, to the southwest by unincorporated Fort McKinley, to the west by the city of Trotwood, and to the north by the city of Clayton.
 Ohio State Route 48 (Main Street) passes through the center of Shiloh, leading southeast 4.5 mi to the center of Dayton and northwest 5.5 mi to Englewood.

 According to the U.S. Census Bureau, the Shiloh CDP has a total area of 3.9 sqmi, of which 0.02 sqmi, or 0.61%, are water.
 The Stillwater River, a tributary of the Great Miami River, forms the eastern border of the CDP.